usnistgov/nist-mud/test/unittest/README.md

         dhcp-host=00:00:00:00:00:03,10.0.0.3

-Add a fake hosts in /etc/dnsmasq.hosts of the *emulation* machine by adding the following lines:
+Add a fake hosts in /etc/dnsmasq.hosts of the *emulation* machine only  by adding the following lines:

       203.0.113.13    www.nist.local
       203.0.113.14    www.antd.local
       203.0.113.15    printer.nist.local

+Add the following to /etc/hosts on the *emulation* machine only:

+     203.0.113.13	www.nist.local
+     203.0.113.14	www.antd.local
+     203.0.113.15       myprinter.nist.local

 Make the following change in /etc/nswitch.conf